PrivSec-dev/privsec.dev/content/posts/knowledge/Laptop Hardware Security/index.md

 In general, DRTM works by loading in an ACM binary signed by the CPU vendor along what the system is trying to boot.
 The ACM binary will perform measurements of the environment and submit the results to certain PCRs.
 In the case of Intel TXT, PCR 17 and 18 are used.
 The measurements then can be used to for remote attestation or to release a secret stored in the TPM if it matches the TPM policy.

-On Windows, DRTM is implemented with [System Guard](https://learn.microsoft.com/en-us/windows/security/hardware-security/how-hardware-based-root-of-trust-helps-protect-windows) for remote attestation.
+On Windows, DRTM is implemented with [System Guard](https://learn.microsoft.com/en-us/windows/security/hardware-security/how-hardware-based-root-of-trust-helps-protect-windows) for attestation and reducing trust in the UEFI firmware.
 On Linux, DRTM is not widely used yet, but [TrenchBoot](https://trenchboot.org/) is being developed to address that.

 It is important to note that DRTM technologies can be bypassed via the System Management Mode (SMM), so you still need to have some level of trust in your firmware to implement SMM mitigations.
 In essence, you still need to rely on SRTM to some extent.